 Le Petit Zinc

 Le Petit Zinc is a casual and bright little restaurant that offers delicious sweet to savory crêpes, goat cheese, ratatouille and more French-inspired cuisine.
-The garden patio is a lovely spot to dine al fresco on a nice summer day.
+And the garden patio is a lovely spot to dine al fresco on a nice summer day.

 Best Greek Cuisine